fkarg/fkarg.github.io/staged/shattering-illusion.md

 {:toc}
 -->

----
 Most of the time, we don't want to see reality.
 Even more often than that, our brain doesn't let us perceive reality.
-But sometimes - sometimes, reality peakes through and shatters our illusions.
+But sometimes - sometimes, reality pierces through and shatters our illusions.

 These moments are harsh.
 The struggle is real: why does it have to be like this.
 No one wanted it to turn out like this.
-We didn't do anything wrong and it all went down regardless.
+We didn't do anything wrong, and it all went bad regardless.

 We want to avoid that.
 Seeing it is not pleasant.
 Seeing the shards of reality piercing through our illusion hurts.
 It hurts our ego, our perception, our worldview.
 Facing it hurts us.
 You will mature, grow up, be less naive - a bit.

 It takes something away.
-It takes away the beatiful way everything worked out.
+It takes away the beautiful way everything worked out.
 There were small signs, but we could look over them.
 We could ignore them.
 We could be naive enough to not notice them.
 Everything was fine.

-Until desaster hits.
+Until disaster hits.
 And _suddenly_ everything is wrong.
 The whole world betrayed you, and nothing was real in the first place.
 There is anger, directed at the world and at oneself for not dealing with it better.
 For not preparing better.
 For letting it allow you to hurt you this much.
 For trusting other